 Paper Presentation in a Themed Session

 Nuno Medeiros is Professor of Sociology at Escola Superior de Tecnologia da Saúde de Lisboa of Instituto Politécnico de Lisboa/Lisbon School of Health Technology of IPL - Politécnico de Lisboa, Portugal, where he teaches since 1999.
-He is also a researcher at Universidade Nova de Lisboa (IHC - NOVA FCSH) and at Instituto Politécnico de Lisboa (H&TRC).
+He is currently Head of the Department of Psychology and Sociology.
+Nuno Medeiros is also a researcher at Universidade Nova de Lisboa (IHC - NOVA FCSH, with full membership) and at Instituto Politécnico de Lisboa (H&TRC).
 He holds a bachelor of arts in Sociology, a masters' degree (MSc; MPhil) in Historical Sociology, and a PhD in Sociology.
 He is specialized in Historical Sociology of the book, publishing, bookselling, reading and print culture and communication, as well as cultural heritage and cultural practices.
 He has also been working for many years on the connections between social structure and food, health and illness, environment and professions.